0xd4y/Writeups/index.md

 Additionally, I led and created a cybersecurity team (ZeroToHero) from the ground up, and used my experience teaching to mentor my team members to a level of cybersecurity proficiency.
 It was the most rewarding thing to see my team collectively grow from winning 20% of competitions to 80%, and it was only possible due to the support and respect that my team members and I had for one another.

-I initially created this website because I know many people starting in the cybersecurity field feel overwhelmed.
-I am fortunate to have over a decade of chess experience, and I want to give back to the cybersecurity community.
+I initially created this website because I know many people starting in the cybersecurity field feel overwhelmed, and I want to give back to the cybersecurity community.
 Therefore, I write my reports in a very detailed manner without leaving important information out so that readers can learn as much as possible without feeling lost.

 I am a team player and open-minded individual who is looking to learn as much as possible.
 Please <a href="https://0xd4y.github.io/Writeups/Contact/">contact</a> me if you have any questions, comments, suggestions, or would simply like to reach out!